crossplane/crossplane/docs/stacks-guide-azure.md

 ## Introduction

-In this guide, we will set up an Azure provider in Crossplane so that we can install and use the WordPress sample stack, which depends on MySQL and Kubernetes!
+In this guide, we will set up a GCP provider in Crossplane so that we can install and use the [WordPress sample stack][sample-wordpress-stack], which depends on MySQL and Kubernetes!

 Before you begin, you will need: